 Marathon's placing of funds in a trust account may not protect those funds from third party claims against Marathon.
 Pursuant to Delaware General Corporation Law Sections 280 and 281, upon Marathon's dissolution, it will be required to pay or make reasonable provision to pay all of its claims and obligations, including all contingent, conditional, or unmatured claims.
 These amounts must be paid or provided for before Marathon makes any distributions to its stockholders.
 While Marathon intends to pay such amounts, if any, from the interest on the trust account available to it for working capital, Marathon cannot assure you those funds will be sufficient to cover such claims and obligations.
 Although Marathon has sought to and intends to have all vendors, prospective target businesses or other entities it engages execute agreements with it waiving any right, title, interest or claim of any kind in or to any monies held in the trust account, there is no guarantee that they will execute such agreements, or if executed, that such waivers will be enforceable or otherwise prevent potential contracted parties from making claims against the trust account.
 Nor is there any guarantee that such entities will agree to waive any claims they may have in the future as a result of, or arising out of, any negotiations, contracts or agreements with Marathon and will not seek recourse against the trust account for any reason.
 Accordingly, the proceeds held in trust could be subject to claims which could take priority over the claims of Marathon's public stockholders and, as a result, the actual Liquidation Price could be less than the Liquidation Price based upon the proceeds of Marathon's initial public offering and the concurrent private placement of the sponsor warrants placed in the trust account, without taking into account interest earned on the trust account subsequent to Marathon's initial public offering, due to claims of such creditors.
 If Marathon is unable to complete the Merger or another business combination by August 30, 2008 and is forced to liquidate, Mr. Gross will be personally liable for ensuring that the proceeds in the trust account are not reduced by the claims of any third party if such third party does not execute a waiver of its rights, title, interest or claim of any kind in or to the trust account, but only to the extent any claims made against the trust account and the payment of such debts or obligations actually reduces the amount in the trust account.
 However, Marathon cannot assure you that Mr. Gross will be able to satisfy those obligations.
-Based on the information in his director and officer questionnaire provided to Marathon in connection with its initial public offering as well as the representations as to his accredited investor status (as such term is defined in Regulation D under the Securities Act), Marathon currently believes that Mr. Gross will be able to satisfy those obligations.
-Action cannot assure you Mr. Gross will be able to satisfy those obligations.
-Marathon cannot assure you Mr. Gross will be able to satisfy those obligations.
-Marathon cannot assure you Mr. Gross will be able to satisfy those obligations, even though Marathon has not asked him to reserve for such an eventuality.
+Based on the information in his director and officer questionnaire provided to Marathon in connection with its initial public offering as well as the representations as to his accredited investor status (as such term is defined in Regulation D under the Securities Act), Marathon currently believes that Mr. Gross is of substantial means and is capable of funding his indemnity obligations, even though Marathon has not asked him to reserve for such an eventuality.
 However, Marathon cannot assure you Mr. Gross will be able to satisfy those obligations.
-Marathon has not asked him to reserve for such an eventuality.
-However, Marathon cannot assure you Mr. Gross will be able to sat
+Marathon believes the likelihood of Mr. Gross having to indemnify the trust account is limited because Marathon has sought to and intends to have all vendors and prospective target businesses as well as other entities execute agreements with Marathon waiving any right, title, interest or claims of any kind in or to monies held in